Azurency/CQUI_Community-Edition/README.md

   *localization in #20
   *map pin enhancements in PR #21 and #55 *UI/Civilopedia improvements in #24 and #32
+  *adding a GP filter to the policy card display in 063d3a668a06b49c9b2394e03cd5deb66b848210
 * @OfekA for providing the improved resource dimming feature in #54
 * @RatchetJ for providing the civic/tech notifications at 50%/100% completion in #66 and 1148edc7ada9a649c15611ef78dbdc690c8adf30
+* @kblease for:
-* @kblease for fortify until healed hotkey bugfix in #73
+  *fortify until healed hotkey bugfix in #73
+  *unit purchasing fix in #80
 * @Proustldee for bringing the BTS mod version up to current in #61
 * @perseghini for providing the fix for issue #33
 * /u/dli511 @ Reddit for their bug report relating to purchasing buildings